 Lavender.
 The Romans, Greeks and Egyptians used lavender two thousand years ago for multiple purposes.
 Have trouble falling asleep?
 Try some of this fragrant herb lavender in your bedroom.
 This is a great fragrance to use to calm down and relax.
 Scientists now believe that our brains organize memory while we are sleeping.
 Further, we now also know that a good night’s sleep is important to overall brain function.
-(You might also want an eye masks or some of our other sleep aids)
+(You might also want one of our plush oversized silk eye mask.)

 Cinnamon.
 No, it’s not just for Christmas.
 Need a mid-day boost?
 Fatigued after that spin class?
 Office staff looking a little laggard?
 Power up with this spice.
 Cinnamon has been a valued commodity for thousands of years.
 It is part of the recipe for anointing oil described in the Book of Exodus, which was written approximately the sixth century BCE.
 Here at Big Brain Place, we associate our cinnamon with boosting energy.
 Diffuse some early in the morning at your place of work – see if the energy level isn’t higher.